 Regarding the first alternative, the Agency considers that the contractual obligations referred to must exist ex-ante of the immediate physical loss resulting from unplanned outages.
 The existing contractual obligations must relate to the relevant period of the unplanned event.
-The Agency considers a market participant "not being able" to meet such existing contractual obligations in particular if the market participant has no other own assets available to cover the loss.
+The Agency considers a market participant "not being able" to meet such existing contractual obligations in particular transaction may be suspicious even if it matches none of the indications) nor determinative (athe market participant has no other own assets available to cover the loss.